Skip to content

 Supported integration types

-• Data connectors (retrievers): Connect to external data sources so agents can retrieve structured or unstructured content at runtime.
+• Data connectors (retrievers): Connect to external data sources to retrieve structured or unstructured data at runtime.

 Example: An Azure AI Search Retriever integration that queries an enterprise search index.